 Bishop of Lichfield

 Michael Ipgrave was born on 19 April 1958 in Northampton and educated at Magdalen College School, Brackley.
 He studied mathematics at Oriel College, Oxford, and graduated with a first class Bachelor of Arts degree.
 He trained for ordination at Ripon College Cuddesdon, and also studied theology at the University of Oxford.
 He was ordained deacon in 1982 and priest in 1983 in the Diocese of Peterborough.
 After a curacy in Oakham followed by time in Japan, he was a team vicar in two Leicester parishes.
 He was appointed Archdeacon of Southwark in 2004.
 In 2010 he also became Canon Missioner of Southwark Cathedral.
 On 2 March 2016, it was announced that Ipgrave is to become Bishop of Lichfield took place at Lichfield Cathedral on 24 September 2016

 Bishop of Lincoln

 Bishop of London

-The Bishop elect is Sarah Mullally, the bishop of Crediton, who has been appointed the 133rd bishop of London to take office early in 2018.
-She will automatically take a seat in the House of Lords and the post-
+Sarah Mullally is the 133rd bishop of London.
+She has a seat in the House of Lords and the post-

 Bishop of Norwich